-Andronikos Kamateros’ Sacred Arsenal: Critical edition, translation and commentary
+Andronikos Kamateros’s Sacred Arsenal: Critical Edition, Translation, and Commentary

 My PhD thesis, completed in 2006, focused on the prolegomena to the critical edition and on the edition of the first half of the text dedicated to the Catholic Church and the procession of the Holy Spirit "from the Son" (Filioque).
-During my stay at Dumbarton Oaks, I concentrated on the second part of the Sacred Arsenal dedicated to the Armenian Church and I made substantial progress towards the edition of the entire volume transcribing and collating the text from the manuscripts Monacensis Gr.
-229, ⅩⅢ century and Venetus Marcianus Gr.
+During my stay at Dumbarton Oaks, I concentrated on the second part of the Sacred Arsenal, dedicated to the Armenian Church, and I made substantial progress toward the edition of the entire volume transcribing and collating the text from the manuscripts Monacensis Gr.
+229 (thirteenth century)and Venetus Marcianus Gr.
 158 (coll.
-515), ⅩⅣ century.
-The Dumbarton Oaks fellowship also provided the library resources that enabled me to write two articles: the first on the dating of the Sacred Arsenal and the second on the relation between two icons described by the Codex Marcianus Graecus 524 and Kamateros' text.
-Moreover, Dumbarton Oaks' collection of microfilms gave me the possibility of analyzing the microfilm of the manuscripts Laurent.
+515) (fourteenth century).
+The Dumbarton Oaks fellowship also made available the library resources that enabled me to write two articles: the first on the dating of the Sacred Arsenal and the second on the relation between two icons described by the Codex Marcianus Graecus 524 and Kamateros’s text.
+Moreover, Dumbarton Oaks’ microfilm collection gave me the possibility of analyzing the microfilm of the manuscripts Laurent.
 Gr.
-Plut. Ⅷ. 26 which contains, in addition to the already well-known and published Refutationes by John Bekkos against the anthology of the first half of the Sacred Arsenal (PG 141, 396–613), also the refutations by the same patriarch against the entire dialogue between the emperor Manuel Komnenos and the Roman cardinals.
+Plut. Ⅷ. 26, which contains, in addition to the already well-known and published Refutationes by John Bekkos against the anthology of the first half of the Sacred Arsenal (PG 141, 396–613), also the refutations by the same patriarch against the entire dialogue between the emperor Manuel Komnenos and the Roman cardinals.
 Finally, during the period of my fellowship I started to create a website dedicated to Andronikos Kamateros and the Sacred Arsenal, a project that gives access to information about the life of an unjustly forgotten author.